A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Introduction

-To eliminate the overhead of external models, complex data structures, or heavy augmentations, we develop a self‑contained, layer‑wise detector that scrutinizes the network's own representations.
-This raises a central question: \textit{How do adversarial perturbations propagate through a deep neural network?} Prior work shows that such perturbations often leave early‑layer features largely intact while inducing sharp deviations in deeper layers~\cite{jiang2020robust}.
-Rather than contrasting these deviations with external reference sets or heavy augmented features, we ask our core research question: \textit{Do manifold-induced feature jumps themselves expose adversarial inputs?} We formalize this intuition in the \textbf{A Few Large Shifts Assumption}, which posits that adversarial perturbations push representations onto fragile submanifolds at only a few critical layers, producing large, localized shifts.
-As illustrated in \autoref{fig:manifold_figure_v2}, these sparse disruptions leave a detectable footprint across successive layers.
-Guided by this assumption, we introduce a lightweight detection framework grounded in layer‑wise inconsistency.
-Two complementary probes---Recovery Testing (RT) for intermediate activations and Logit‑layer Testing (LT) for the output layer---are calibrated solely on benign data.
-We then fuse their signals through Recovery‑and‑Logit Testing (RLT), aligning RT and LT scores via quantile normalization to robustly flag a broad spectrum of attacks, including those that evade one probe in isolation.
+To eliminate the overhead of external models, complex data structures, or heavy augmentations, we develop a self-contained, layer-wise detector that scrutinizes the network's own representations.
+This raises a central question: \textit{How do adversarial perturbations propagate through a deep neural network?} Prior work suggests that such perturbations often leave early-layer features largely intact while inducing sharp deviations in deeper layers.
+Motivated by these findings, our own empirical analysis confirms this behavior (\autoref{exp3}).
+As visualized in \autoref{fig:error_distribution}, we observe that while benign inputs produce relatively flat error profiles across layers, many common adversarial attacks induce large, localized shifts at only a few critical points in the network.
+Rather than contrasting these deviations with external references, we ask a different core question: \textit{Do these internal feature jumps themselves expose adversarial inputs?} We formalize this intuition in the \textbf{A Few Large Shifts Assumption}, which posits that adversarial perturbations produce large, localized shifts between a few critical layers.
+To quantify the observed localized shifts, we introduce the concept of \emph{layer-wise Lipschitz continuity}, defining these shifts as localized violations of layer-wise Lipschitz continuity.
+Guided by this principle, our framework is the first designed to empirically measure these violations using a detector calibrated only on benign data.
+As illustrated in \autoref{fig:manifold_figure_v2}, these sparse disruptions leave a detectable footprint across successive layers, which we capture using a lightweight detection framework grounded in layer-wise inconsistency with two complementary probes: Recovery Testing (RT) and Logit-layer Testing (LT).
+We then fuse their signals through Recovery-and-Logit Testing (RLT), aligning their scores via quantile normalization to robustly flag a broad spectrum of attacks, including those that evade one probe in isolation.